-- 63. Under the MFish interpretation of s13(2)(c) the Minister will make a policy choice when selecting a target spawning stock biomass (SSB).
-This target is not decided by sustainability constraints alone, but with the intention of promoting the Purpose of the Fisheries Act by choosing a biomass that best enables the economic social and cultural well-being of New Zealanders. - 64.
+- 54. Under the MFish interpretation of s13(2)(c) the Minister will make a policy choice when selecting a target spawning stock biomass (SSB).
+This target is decided not by sustainability constraints alone, but with the prospect of promoting the Purpose of the Fisheries Act by choosing a biomass that best enables the economic social, and cultural well-being of New Zealanders. - 55.
 Care must be taken not to lose sight of the sustainability constraint on utilisation.
-Fisheries are to be utilized, but sustainability is to be ensured. - 65.
-This kahawai Initial Position Paper (IPP) is significant for MFish as it departs from the previously institutionalised target of BMSY.
-The objective is to meet the statutory duty, to promote the Purpose of the Fisheries Act by better enabling people to provide for their economic, social, and cultural well-being. - 66.
-Since the Kahawai Legal Challenge it has become a lot clearer that the extent and reliability of information, including the well-being derived from utilising a stock, the interdependent species, the intrinsic value and the interrelationships with other management agencies, may all be incorporated into a TAC decision. - 67.
-An improvement would be to separate the total allowable catch (TAC) setting process from the total allowable commercial catch (TACC) setting process, with the intention of better complying with the Fisheries Act and securing better risk/reward decisions and value propositions. - 68.
+Fisheries are to be utilized, but sustainability is to be ensured7. - 56.
+This IPP is significant for the Ministry as it departs from the previously institutionalised target of Bmsy.
+The objective is to meet the statutory duty, to promote the Purpose of the Fisheries Act by better enabling people to provide for their economic, social, and cultural well-being. - 57.
+Since the kahawai legal proceedings it has become a lot clearer that the extent and reliability of information, the well-being derived from utilising a stock, the interdependent species, the intrinsic value etc, the interrelationships with other agencies, can all be incorporated into a TAC decision.
+An improvement would be to separate the TAC setting process from the TACC setting process with the intention of better complying with the Fisheries Act and securing better risk/reward decisions and value propositions. - 58.
 This IPP chooses to express target stock size relative to the unfished biomass.
-This may be a valid approach for information-rich stocks, where there is certainty around stock status and projections.
-But for kahawai, where there is great uncertainty about any of the stock parameters, it makes more sense to set targets relative to existing conditions. - 69.
+This may be valid for information-rich stocks, where there is certainty around stock status and projections, but for kahawai, where there is great uncertainty about any of the stock parameters, it makes more sense to set targets relative to existing conditions. - 59.
 Kahawai will demand a target spawning stock biomass that most suits non-commercial environmental and fishing interests.
+Reduction in F